chelaxian/KB_IT_infosec_NET_chatgpt/proxmox/pve8_deb12_install_on_OCI.md

 127.0.0.1 localhost
 PUBLIC_IP HOSTNAME.proxmox.com HOSTNAME
 ```
-Replace the ‘PUBLIC_IP’ with your machine’s public IP and ‘HOSTNAME’ with your hostname. e.g. ‘1.1.1.1 pve.contoso.com pve’.
+Replace the `PUBLIC_IP’ with your machine’s public IP and `HOSTNAME’ with your hostname. e.g. `1.1.1.1 pve.contoso.com pve’.

 Now reboot your machine, please.